buildsbyyuan/buildsbyyuan/README.md

 # 👋 Hi, I’m Yuan-Yuan

-I’m a Mechanical Engineering graduate moving into Product Management through building, testing, and learning in public.
+I’m a Mechanical Engineering graduate building toward roles across Product, CRM, and Growth through hands-on projects, case studies, and learning in public.

-My work sits around user behaviour, everyday friction, and how better product thinking can make systems feel clearer, smarter, and easier to use.
+My work sits across user behaviour, lifecycle thinking, UX, data, and everyday friction.
+I’m especially interested in how better decisions, clearer communication, and more thoughtful design can make systems easier to use.

 This GitHub is where I document that process honestly: not perfectly, but consistently.